agsheves/Decis-Country-Data-API/README.md

 # Response Structure
 Results from the API are presented in JSON with the following fields.
-(Items marked with an * are provides in the test API.)
+(Items marked with an * are provided in the test API.)

 | Field                                | Format                | Description |
 | ------------------------------------ | --------------------- | ----------- |